Skip to main content

 Repeat this phase for each PostgreSQL server you want to monitor.

-2. Create the monitoring user in PostgreSQL
+1. Create the monitoring user on the PostgreSQL instance to monitor

-# Extract the agent
+# Step 2 — Install the agent package

-# Start the agent service
+# Step 4 — Enable and start the agent service

 systemctl enable --now pmp4pg-agent

-📖 Full details → Agent Installation
+📖 Full details → Enroll a New Server

 Phase 4 — Connect and Start Monitoring

-2. Log in with your administrator credentials
+2. Log in with the default administrator credentials:

 3. The newly registered server will appear in the Global Dashboard